 Supervised, structured experiences in a school setting with emotionally disabled, learning disabled, or mentally disabled learners.
-School placements vary based on program setting (i.e. inclusion, resource, self-contained) and grade level (i.e. P-5, 5-8 or 9-12).
-Teacher candidates complete professional activities that support state standards for preparation of special educators, including observations, instructional planning and use of evidence-based methods, formal/informal assessment, collaboration with teachers/parents, behavior management and individualized instructional programs (IEPs).
+School placements vary based on program setting (i.e. inclusion, resource, self-contained) and grade level (i.e. P-5, 5-8, or 9-12).
+Teacher candidates complete professional activities that support state standards for preparation of special educators, including observations, instructional planning, and use of evidence-based methods, formal/informal assessment, collaboration with teachers/parents, behavior management, and individualized instructional programs (IEPs).
 A minimum of 120 clock hours of acceptable activities is required.
 Logs for recording all activities are available in the Education Office.
 These logs will become part of the candidate's portfolio.
 Both semesters, three hours.
 Excludes: Exc 641 and Exc 642.

 Exc 699-Directed Teaching: MAT-Multi-categorical.
 Observations, participation, conferencing, and actual teaching are done in a P-12 resource or self-contained special education setting with mildly-moderately disabled students for at least 60 full days.
-Teacher candidates will demonstrate skills in understanding and using IEP's, behavior management, formal/informal assessment, evidence-based practices and effective teacher behaviors.
+Teacher candidates will demonstrate skills in understanding and using IEP's, behavior management, formal/informal assessment, evidence-based practices, and effective teacher behaviors.
 During the semester, teacher candidates meet with University supervisors in a weekly seminar, designed to monitor and coordinate the candidate's progress through the directed teaching experience.
 Candidates are required to apply for Directed Teaching and be fully admitted to the education program one academic year prior to the semester they plan to enroll in Directed Teaching.
+Candidates are required to create lessons based on the South Carolina Acacdemic Standards.
+Candidate's teaching will be evaluated using the South Carolina Standards for Assisting, Developing, and Evaluating Professional teaching (ADEPT).
 Both semesters, nine hours.

 Exc 781-Readings in Emotional Disabilities.
 Independent study through the use of readings on an individual or group basis with special emphasis on selected areas from the field of emotional disabilities.
 Both semesters and summer, three hours.